 The VU University Medical Center (VUmc) has been established on January 1st 2001.
 This date marks the formal integration of the VU academic hospital and the Faculty of Medicine of the VU University.
 Next to its leading role in the Dutch health service, principal tasks of the VUmc are scientific research, academic programmes and training.
-The VUmc has identified Cardiovascular Research as one of the core research areas.
+The VUmc has identified cardiovascular research as one of the core research areas.
 The VUmc has taken the initiative to develop the Cardiovascular Research Master in association with the Institute for Cardiovascular Research (ICaR-VU), creating an ideal environment to start a career in Cardiovascular Research at the highest level.
 The Master’s Programme was approved by the Dutch Ministry of Education, Culture and Science (OC&W) and started in 2009.
 The VUmc school of medical sciences is responsible for the organization and coordination of the Cardiovascular Research Master.
 This includes quality assurance, programme development and student guidance.
 Students, VU/VUmc-staff members and other interested persons are welcome to contact us for any questions and suggestions regarding the Master’s Programme.
 Names and addresses of the master coordinator, programme committee, professors and student-representatives can be found.

 Aim of the study programme